When spring rolls around, you’ll want to make certain your irrigation system is running smoothly.

 - Turn each of the valves on to release pressure in the pipes

-- Drain the irrigation components that might freeze.
+- Drain and blow out the irrigation components that might freeze.